Ekanth-Kokku/Electric-Vehicles-Sales-Dashboard/README.md

 This project is ideal for:

 - Data Analysts and BI Developers learning Power BI through real-world datasets
-- Stakeholders looking to understand EV market trends
+- Stakeholders looking to understand EV market trends.
 - Anyone interested in sustainable transportation and clean energy adoption.

 ## Contact